-In the year to 30 June 2022 the Group continued to look for property investment opportunities.
-The market for quality London freehold investment property remains extremely competitive with limited opportunities that meet our investment criteria.
-The Group took the opportunity to sell some investments during the year.
-During Covid, rent collections from some tenants have been challenging and with yields remaining low, it was felt that this was a good time to realise some profits.
-During the year, the Group sold 5 properties for a combined value of £102.0m.
-The original purchase price of the properties and additions was £43.6m.
+In the year to 30 June 2023 the Group continued to look for property investment opportunities.
+The market for quality London freehold investment property is difficult with high interest rates, uncertainty and falling valuations.
+The Group took the opportunity to sell some investments during the year to realise substantial gains over original purchase prices.
+Due to challenging markets, rent collections from some tenants have been challenging and with yields remaining low.
+During the year, the Group sold 2 properties for a combined value of £56.3m.
+The original purchase price of the properties and additions was £35.6m.

-After the year end revaluations there was a net revaluation loss of £0.2m (2021: £3.7m) bringing the revaluation surplus down to £43.3m.
+After the year end revaluations there was a net revaluation loss of £28.5m (2022: £0.2m) bringing the revaluation deficit to £10.3m.